-4.6 CHANGES TO ENROLMENT
+7.7 CHANGES TO ENROLMENT

-A PGR who wishes to make changes to aspects of their enrolment should discuss this with their supervisory team.
+PGRs who wish to make changes to their enrolment should discuss this with their supervisory team in the first instance.
+Most change requests can be made via ProGRess.
 PGRAs will be able to advise the relevant process which will require approval or notification at faculty level.

 The most common amendments affecting enrolment are detailed below:

-- change in the mode of study

-- change of supervisory team
+- change in the mode of study - change of supervisory team

 - transfer to a different research degree programme

 - transfer from one institution to another

 - change to the thesis title

 - change to the source of funding.